HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Brick oven Neapolitan pizza in Naples

-Before modern pizza was invented, similar forms of flatbread existed around the Italian Peninsula with references dating back to the 10th century.
-These every-day ingredients come together to create one of the world’s most popular foods with rich, sweet, and complex tastes.
+Before modern pizza was invented, similar forms of flatbread existed around the Italian Peninsula, with references dating back to the 10th century.
+These everyday ingredients come together to create one of the world’s most popular foods, with rich, sweet, and complex tastes.

-Where to Visit: Naples | Milan | Florence | Caiazzo | Sicily
+Where to Visit for Pizza: Naples • Milan • Florence • Caiazzo • Sicily

 2. Pasta